A patient journey for inflammatory bowel disease

-Surgery may also be considered if you have not responded to other treatments or if you have complications which have happened as a result of the disease (such as anal fistulas - a small tube which develops between the end of bowel and the skin near the anus, or narrowing of the intestine).
+Surgery may also be considered if you have not responded to other treatments or if you have complications which have happened as a result of the disease (such as anal fistulas - a small tube that develops between the end of the bowel and the skin near the anus, or narrowing of the intestine).
 Surgery options include a bowel resection (removal of the inflamed area of intestine and attaching the healthy sections together) or an ileostomy (a procedure which disconnects the ileum, the end of the small intestine, from the colon and reroutes it through a hole made in the abdomen known as a stoma.
 A bag is attached externally and is used to collect waste products.

-Ulcerative Colitis (UC) is a condition which causes inflammation of the rectum and colon (large bowel).
+Ulcerative Colitis (UC) is a condition that causes inflammation of the rectum and colon (large bowel).
 Small ulcers can occur on the lining of the colon which can bleed and produce pus.
 The main symptoms are:

 - Diarrhoea which contains blood or pus

 - A frequent and urgent need to pass stools

 As with Crohn’s, UC is a chronic condition and you may experience periods where the symptoms are not so bad and times when symptoms are debilitating and may require medical treatment.

 It is currently thought that around 1 in 420 people in the UK are living with UC.
 We don't fully know why some people develop UC while others don't.
 It is thought that genetics may play an important part and there is also some research that suggests there are unknown triggers such as viruses, bacteria and diet.
 Stress is believed to be a huge factor in flare-ups of UC.